payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 ## Installation

-It is recommended to use a **separate virtual environment** for this module.
+It is recommended to use a dedicated Python environment (e.g., `venv` or Conda) for this module.

 ```bash
 pip install -r requirements.txt
 ```

 Some dependencies (e.g., optical simulation libraries) may require system-level packages.
-Please refer to the comments in `requirements.txt` if installation issues arise.
+Please consult the comments in `requirements.txt` if any installation issues arise.

 ---